Battle of Wyse Fork

-The Battle of Wyse Fork, also known as the Battle of Kinston, was a battle fought in the Carolinas Campaign of the American Civil War, resulting in a Union Army victory.
+The Battle of Wyse Fork, also known as the Battle of Kinston, was fought in the Carolinas campaign of the American Civil War, resulting in a Union Army victory.

 Background

 At the end of February 1865 the port city of Wilmington had fallen to Union troops under the command of Maj.
 Gen. John M. Schofield.
 Schofield was then to move his forces inland from the coast and join with Maj.
 Gen. William T. Sherman's forces at Goldsboro, North Carolina, where three Union armies would move against a Confederate army being gathered under Confederate General Joseph E. Johnston.
 Schofield, with the units from Alfred Terry's Expeditionary Corps, moved north from Wilmington, while Maj.
 Gen. Jacob D. Cox took his XXIII Corps division and sailed up the coast and landed at New Bern, North Carolina.

 At New Bern, the Union forces were increased to three divisions and formed into a Provisional Corps with Cox in command.
 Moving towards Goldsboro, the Union forces repaired the railroad which was to function as a supply route for Sherman's Army Group.
 Johnston's army was too far away to move against Schofield's divided forces, but General Braxton Bragg's forces, falling back from Wilmington, were within striking distance.
 Bragg moved against Cox near Kinston.